JuliaML/MLDataPattern.jl/README.md

 call **data access pattern**.
 These include data-splitting, -subsampling, -iteration, and k-fold partitioning.

 Data Access Pattern are the sole focus of this package.
-The designed around the requirment of providing first class support of user-defined data source.
-This is based on the assumption that the data a user is working with, is likely of some very user-specific custom type.
+It was designed around the requirment of providing first class support for user-defined data sources.
+This is based on the assumption that the data source a user is working with, is likely of some very user-specific custom type.
 That said, we also put a lot of attention into first class support for the most commonly used data container, such as ``Array``.